 Since camp director Stephen Flurry that very day had lengthened each daytime class from 75 to 90 minutes, we still had loads of time left for the short course.
 Campers and workers walked their bikes over to the John Amos Field House parking lot where eight orange traffic cones were set up: four in a straight line and four more advancing diagonally just past those.
 Mr. Kawalek weaved right-to-left through the first four, then crisscrossed through the last four—first to the left, then right, left, right, before turning and sprinting back to the starting line.

 A few campers botched the pattern but received a do-over.
-When it wasn’t their turn to take on the course, Gabriel, Michael, Zachary, Elijah, Nickolas, Sevren, Wyatt, Ben, Daniel, Aaron and Jack mingled amongst themselves and chanted the names of the riders.
+When it wasn’t their turn to take on the course, Gabriel, Michael, Zachary, Elijah, Nickolas, Sevren, Wyatt, Ben, Daniel, Aaron and Jack mingled and chanted the names of the riders.
 The camp record was about 28 seconds, but Michael shattered it with a time of 26.66.

 Euphoria ensued.
 Equipment was returned to its place.
 Grateful platitudes were issued.
 Water was guzzled.
 Tickets were awarded to Michael, Zachary and Aaron.
 Dorm 1B departed cycling, tired yet triumphant.